Alessandro Perego - Scientific Officer firstname.lastname@example.org

 - two internal workshops with Observatory Partners and Sponsors aimed at sharing intermediate results and address Research activities;

-- four themed workshops dedicated to the initiative Partner and Sponsor community and members of Advisory Board contractor companies, to discuss and share Research progress on specific topics (to be defined) of the 4.0 sector such as Industrial Internet of Things and Augmented & Virtual Reality;
+- four themed workshops dedicated to the initiative Partner and Sponsor community and members of Advisory Board contractor companies, to discuss and share Research progress on specific topics (to be defined) of the 4.0 sector such as Industrial Internet of Things, Industrial Analytics, Artificial Intelligence and Operations Tecnologies;

 - several round table discussions to create networking opportunities for the major players of this market, and to share experiences;